MMercieca/minifeed/README.md

 Sorting and writing mini-RSS feeds was a lot easier than writing a podcast application.
 I was also a lot easier to share with other patrons of the same podcasts.

+After the application was deployed, I realized it could be used to fix other problems.
+There's [a well documented bug with Android auto](https://community.spotify.com/t5/Android/Spotify-crashes-Android-Auto-when-song-title-contains-an-emoji/td-p/5362835) where non-ASCII characters will crash the experience.
+So I added an option to filter out non-ASCII characters and include all of the episodes from the main feed.

 # Feedback

 Feedback and tech support is available through the [minicast contact form](https://minicast.app/contact).